BlueBrain/CoreNeuron/README.md

 mpirun -n 1 ./bin/nrniv-core --mpi --gpu --tstop 100 --datpath ../tests/integration/ring --cell-permute 2
 ```

-> Note: that if your model is using Random123 random number generator, you can't use same executable for CPU and GPU runs.
-We suggest to build separate executable for CPU and GPU simulations.
+> Note: If your model is using Random123 random number generator, you cannot use the same executable for CPU and GPU runs.
+We suggest to build separate executables for CPU and GPU simulations.
 This will be fixed in future releases.

 ##### Running tests with SLURM

-If you have different mpi launcher, you can specify it during cmake configuration as:
+If you have a different mpi launcher (than `mpirun`), you can specify it during cmake configuration as:

 ```bash
 cmake .. -DTEST_MPI_EXEC_BIN="mpirun" \